n8henrie/n8henrie.github.io/_posts/2015-12-28-control-an-rf-outlet-with-siri-via-homebridge.md

 sudo chown homebridge /etc/homebridge
 ```

-I _highly_ recommend that you do another “sanity check” at this point by installing a fake Homebridge accessory and making sure that everything is working.
-If things aren’t working right at this point, you’ll drive yourself nuts trying to figure out where the problem is if you keep going.
+I _highly_ recommend that you do another "sanity check" at this point by installing a fake Homebridge accessory and making sure that everything is working.
+If things aren't working right at this point, you'll drive yourself nuts trying to figure out where the problem is if you keep going.
 I think the easiest way is to install the <a href="https://github.com/nfarina/homebridge-dummy" target="_blank">`homebridge-dummy`</a> package.
-I’ve made <a href="https://gist.github.com/n8henrie/639c7f5d72b4202cce7e" target="_blank">a config file</a> that you should be able to just `wget` and test (**NB:** this will overwrite your existing config, so back it up somewhere before you use the `wget` step below).
+I've made <a href="https://gist.github.com/n8henrie/639c7f5d72b4202cce7e" target="_blank">a config file</a> that you should be able to just `wget` and test (**NB:** this will overwrite your existing config, so back it up somewhere before you use the `wget` step below).

 ```shell_session
 # Install homebridge-dummy